brightkut/brightkut/README.md

 ### :boy: About Me

-Hi My name is Disorn Thitikornkovit and you can call me Bright.
+Hi My name is Bright , I am really love to code and learning about programming.

 Nice to meet you :smile: